d-k-ivanov/d-k-ivanov.github.io/_posts/2024/2024-03-31-Ray-Tracing-geometry.md

 <img id="myImg" alt="Acceleration Techniques" src="https://raw.githubusercontent.com/d-k-ivanov/geometric-algorithms/main/Docs/p5/images/acceleration-techniques.png" width="100%"/>
 <sub>Figure 6.
 A broad classification of acceleration techniques.</sub>

-BVH trees are the most important optimization technology in ray tracing.
+Bounding Volumes Hierarchy (BVH) trees are the most important optimization technology in ray tracing.
 A scene can consist of thousands of objects.
-Some of them are visible, some of them are not.
-If an object invisible, it could be traceable or not traceable.
+BVH structure makes it possible to avoid computing the intersections between a single ray and each object in a large group of objects when the bounding box of the group does not intersect the ray.
 BVH constructions and bounding box hit-checking algorithms help to the time of initial scene construction and ray-tracing computations.
 The figures below show the increasing number of objects on the ray traced scene.
 Each of the spheres wrapped into a bounding box and the whole scene exists as one BVH construction.

 | 100 objects (5s) | 1000 objects (27s) | 5000 objects (106s) | 10000 objects (112s) | 20000 objects (149s) |
 |------------------|--------------------|---------------------|----------------------|----------------------|
 |![100](https://raw.githubusercontent.com/d-k-ivanov/geometric-algorithms/main/Docs/p5/images/bvh-100.png)|![1000](https://raw.githubusercontent.com/d-k-ivanov/geometric-algorithms/main/Docs/p5/images/bvh-1000.png)|![5000](https://raw.githubusercontent.com/d-k-ivanov/geometric-algorithms/main/Docs/p5/images/bvh-5000.png)|![10000](https://raw.githubusercontent.com/d-k-ivanov/geometric-algorithms/main/Docs/p5/images/bvh-10000.png)|![20000](https://raw.githubusercontent.com/d-k-ivanov/geometric-algorithms/main/Docs/p5/images/bvh-20000.png)|

 As was shown in the figures above, the computation time for 100 samples per pixel doesn't increase too much when sphered starting to overlap each other.

+For surfaces defined by its parametric equations (like Bézier and B-splines), the usage of binary trees with small parts of the surfaces enclosed by parallelepipeds and testing these enclosures which part of the surface may be hit by the ray is a good idea, as proposed by Barth and Stürzlinger [\[BS93\]](https://www.sciencedirect.com/science/article/abs/pii/0097849393900314).

 Another interesting optimization approach proposed by Alexander Reshetov [\[Res19\]](http://link.springer.com/10.1007/978-1-4842-4427-2_8).
 Their GARP method (Geometric Approach to Ray/bilinear Patch intersections) is trying to find a balance between the simplicity of triangles and the richness of such smooth shapes as subdivision surfaces, NURBS, and Bézier patches.